wharfkit/website/src/lib/docs/Templates/UserInterface.md

 ---
 title: User Interface Template
-description: A comprehensive template for developers to craft user interfaces compatible with the Wharf SessionKit.
+description: A template for creating user interfaces for the Wharf SessionKit.
 category: Templates
 published: true
 order: 5